robusta-dev/robusta/docs/getting-started/installation.rst

 ---------------------------------

 1. Explore the `Robusta UI <https://home.robusta.dev/ui/>`_ (use the URL you received during installation)
-2. :ref:`Send your Prometheus alerts to Robusta to start seeing enriched alerts <Sending Alerts to Robusta>`
+2. :ref:`Send your Prometheus alerts to Robusta to start seeing enriched alerts <Sending Alerts to Robusta>`.
+(You can also install Robusta's bundled Prometheus stack.)
 3. :ref:`Learn how to write your own Robusta automations. <Example Playbook>`
 4. :ref:`Learn about Robusta's features for manual troubleshooting <Manual Triggers>`